Spencer4792/gifCreator/README.md

 # Simple GIF Creator 🎬

-A Simple Script to turn your photos into a gif with a simple command!
+A script to turn your photos into a gif with a simple command!

 ## What it does